 What to use instead: Natural emollients, such as Shea butter.
 Avoid products with ingredients that end in -cone, -siloxane, and -conol.

 What they do: Parabens are a class of preservatives typically found in health and personal care products.
-They are known "xenoestrogens," or agents that mimic the role of estrogen and disrupt hormone function.
-This, in turn, links them to increased risk of breast cancer in women.
+They are known as "xenoestrogens," or agents that mimic the role of estrogen and disrupt hormone function.
+This, in turn, links them to an increased risk of breast cancer in women.

 Where they're found: Experts estimate that parabens are in 85% of cosmetics, and 90% of typical grocery store items.
 Makeup, moisturizers, and shaving creams commonly contain parabens, as do some snack foods.